 Rain is a random event in all GCACW games.
-The GCACW Standard Rules do not change the fact that rain effects apply only in the Advanced Game in some games (SJW, AGA, HCR, RTG, SLB, and BAC), and in both Basic and Advanced Games in others (SIV, OTR and GTC).
-Furthermore, the GCACW Standard Bules do not modify and GTC).
+The GCACW Standard Rules do not change the fact that rain effects apply only in the Advanced Game in some games, and in both Basic and Advanced Games in others.
 Furthermore, the GCACW Standard Rules do not modify how players determine whether or not rain occurs.
+Each not modify how players determine whether or not rain occurs.
 Each GCACW game uses its original Random Events Table according to that game's specific rules, without modification.
 Also, note that in rain turns, units may not perform Entrenching actions, nor may they entrench in the Recovery Phase.